RichNye/richnye.github.io/_posts/2025-10-14-introduction-to-homelab.md

 categories: [homelab,devops]
 tags: [homelab,devops,ansible,terraform,github-actions]
 author: richardnye
-description: An introduction to my self-hosted homelab built on Proxmox, Terraform, and Ansible, including the goals, setup, and first project: a .NET Core API.
+description: An introduction to my self-hosted homelab built on Proxmox, Terraform, and Ansible, including the goals, setup, and a .NET Core API.
 ---

 ## Introducing the homelab